yjl0820/FakeNewsDetectorChatbot/README.md

 We faced many issues such as security measures while connecting the python with the discord chatbot.
 For example, the terminal would output credential issues, which is an issue that happens in MacOS to prevent hackers and other malicious software from gaining access to the file.
 Secondly, integrating a deep learning model with Discord bot API was also a challenge due to error during hosting servers and also first-time use of Discord API

 ### 2. Understanding of Deep Learning Model
 Applying RNN and LSTM was difficult as it was our first time using it.
 To understand, we spent nearly half of our given time examining through reports and papers, causing us to have a slow starting point.
-The websites used for understanding are:
+The websites used to better understand were:

 [link](https://builtin.com/data-science/recurrent-neural-networks-and-lstm)
 [link](https://towardsdatascience.com/learn-how-recurrent-neural-networks-work-84e975feaaf7)